The History of Rock Music: 1989-1994Raves, grunge, post-rock

 The solo work of former Dream Syndicate's vocalist Steve Wynn (1) favored melancholy and introverted confessions at the intersection of Lou Reed, Bob Dylan and Neil Young.
 Kerosene Man (? ? - apr 1990) was too obviously derivative, but Melting In The Dark (?
 1995 - jul 1996) let loose his passion for Sixties garage-rock, which overflowed on the propulsive, noisy and emphatic My Midnight (? ? - apr 1999).
 Wynn's quest for a balance of youthful punk-rock and adult roots-rock, of a music capable of roaring, sweating and bleeding, culminated with Here Come The Miracles (? ? - apr 2001), a survey of his emotional territory, a varied set of solemn, mournful, upbeat, tender, romantic, rough, demonic and harsh ballads and rave-ups.

-Firehose's and Minutemen's bassist Mike Watt (1) entrusted the vignettes of Ball-Hog Or Tugboat (may/sep 1994 - feb 1995) to an extraordinary cast of vocalists.
+Firehose's and Minutemen's bassist Mike Watt (1) entrusted the vignettes of Ball-Hog Or Tugboat (may/sep 1994 - feb 1995) to an extraordinary cast of vocalists, and then composed the punk-rock opera Contemplating The Engine Room (jun 1997 - oct 1997)

 The Replacements' Paul Westerberg remained a bard of ordinary anguish, but only Suicaine Gratifaction (?
 1997/?
 1998 - feb 1999) went close to fully realizing his vision.